 How much does ocean freight cost between China and the US?

-The price of ocean freight depends on many criteria, and each carrier, each freight forwarder applies its own rates, more or less high, more or less negotiable depending on the quantity transported.
+Sea freight rates from China to the United States depend on many criteria, and each carrier, each freight forwarder applies its own rates, more or less high, more or less negotiable depending on the quantity transported.
 The essential information is the volume of your cargo rather than the weight, as it is always based on the international "equivalence rule".
 It really helps to optimize space without worrying too much about weight.

 The weight/volume ratio: according to the sea freight equivalence rule "1 ton = 1 CBM".